StefanTraistaru/batch-export/README.md

 </p>

 This extension will help you export your work easier:
-- Export each layer as a separate file
+- Supports multiple export file formats (SVG, PNG, PS, EPS, PDF, EMF, WMF, XAML).
-- Choose which layers to export
+- Export each layer as a separate file.
-- Automated file naming
+- Choose which layers to export.
-- Supports multiple export file formats
+- Automated file naming.
-- Configure background layers
+- Configure background layers.

 ![Inkscape view](images/inkscape_main_view.png)

 # Install
 Download this project and copy the extension files (`batch_export.inx` and `batch_export.py`) to the config path of your Inkscape installation.

-One simple way of finding the config path is to open Inkscape and go to Edit > Preferences > System.
-The path will be listed in the User extensions field.
+One simple way of finding the config path is to open Inkscape and go to **Edit > Preferences > System**.
+The path will be listed in the **User extensions** field.
 Make sure you restart Inkscape after you copied the extension files at the desired location and the extension will be available in the extensions menu.

 ### Linux
-On Linux, the path may be:
+The default path on Linux is:
 ```
 ~/.config/inkscape/extensions
 ```